mariagn01/mariagn01/README.md

 ## Hi 👋
-I'm a software engineering student from Oslo, currently in my second year.
+I'm a software engineering student from Oslo, currently in my third year.